thaspert/week9/README.md

 1. rake db:migrate rake db:seed
 1. rails server

-The theme of tonight's class is *client-side magic*.
+The theme of tonight's class is *Ajax*.

 ## ActiveRecord Details

-* Boolean columns
+* Multi-model joins
-* The `:dependent` option for `has_many` assocations
+* Model-vs.-HTTP Security ("strong parameters")

-* Limits and Pagination
+## Introduction to Ajax

-## Introduction to Javascript
+Here's my 3-step recipe for turning any form/link into an "ajax" action:

-First, you should know that Javascript is a horrible language.
-But, it currently provides an important substrate in every web application, so we should get familiar with it.
+1. Add `remote: true` to the link or form tag

-More recent Javascript versions are called ES5, ES2015, ES6, and CoffeeScript.
-They attempt to improve the language, with some success.
+2. In your controller, respond to js requests

-We will learn some "raw" Javascript, though most web devs don't know much raw Javascript.
-They use code libraries that provide a higher level of abstraction.
-We will look at jQuery, the most popular of these.
+3. Create a js.erb view for your Javascript response

-Go to http://localhost:3000/pages to start the Javascript tutorial for tonight.
+Rails will automatically `eval()` the Javascript in your response.